tylerah/capstone-project/README.md

         * Feature Importance
         * Sampling differences (SMOTE, SMOTEEN, oversampling, undersampling)
     * If necessary, use another machine learning model (like Logistical Regression)

+### EXECUTION

+After interpolating the data, splitting into the training and testing groups (through train_test_split), scaling it, and passing it through the RandomForestClassifier, the model returned the following values:
+    * recall: 1.0
+    * precision: 0.9
+    * accuracy: 0.91
+Luckily, the model performed exceptionally well in the first pass and the first model choice the team selected for the project.
+A high recall score indicates that most, if not all, youth who attempted suicide were able to be identified as such through the model.
+And luckily, there weren't many false positives recorded, either!
+While having a few false positives was acceptable for the use-case of this model, it is encouraging to see such strong performance.